Is there an orientation offered to learn about electrical apprenticeships?

 Not if you passed the test within the last 2 years with a score of 5 or higher.Make sure you identify the other JATC on the application.
 Contact the other JATC and ask them to email a copy of the score to firstname.lastname@example.org.

 Do you have recommendations for preparing for the aptitude test?

 Bring anything you would like the interview committee to consider.
 For example: cover letter, resume, letters of recommendation, photos of your projects, etc. They will review these and return or recycle them at the conclusion of the interview.

 I would like to bring a cover letter and letters of reference to my interview.
 To whom should these be addressed?
 Do they need to be on letterhead?

 You may address letters to “Apprentice Selection Committee”.
 There is no limit to how many letters you may submit.
 Letterhead is encouraged.

 Will I be working during my apprenticeship?

-Yes, you will be working for the NECA Contractor you are assigned to; however, you will not work on the days you have apprenticeship classes.
+Yes, you will work for the NECA Contractor we assign you to.
+You will not work on the days you have apprenticeship classes.
 We list apprentice wages on the website.